 Apart from being very reliable and fast, OpenVPN and Chameleon both utilize AES-256 cipher and digital certificates for data authentication.
 Chameleon has an additional edge due to its ability to mask VPN traffic and defeat deep packets inspections.

 VyprVPN operates more than 700 servers spread across 70+ server locations.
 It also offers more than 200,000 IP addresses.
-That being said, the company is strongly against any kind of P2P file sharing and torrenting, so if this is your primary reason for looking into VPNs, you should definitely start looking elsewhere.
+That being said, the company is strongly against any kind of illegal P2P file sharing and torrenting.
+However, since there are no activity logs, the team is unable to differentiate between P2P and any other type of traffic, so you can download your favorite torrents without any potential repercussions.

 We didn’t encounter any DNS leaks during our tests, but we always recommend that you do these tests online yourself as often as possible and draw conclusions during a longer period of time.